stevencurtis/metrotests/StateTransitionsAndAnimations/README.md

 ```

 **Managing View Transitions**
 When state changes involve adding or removing views from the view hierarchy, use transitions to define how views should appear or disappear.
-SwiftUI provides several built-in transitions through the AnyTransition type, such as .slide and .scale.
+SwiftUI provides several built-in transitions through the `AnyTransition` type, such as `.slide` and `.scale`.
 You can also create custom transitions.

-In this example the @State property wrapper is used to manage view state, and the .slide transition provides a built-in smooth sliding animation.
+In this example the `@State` property wrapper is used to manage view state, and the `.slide` transition provides a built-in smooth sliding animation.

 ```swift
 import SwiftUI